Updates

 Richard Wayman

-Richard joined the BHA at the beginning of 2016 as Chief Operations Officer, with responsibility for the racing, handicapping, finance, information technology and programme management teams.
+Richard rejoined the BHA at the beginning of 2016.
+As the Director of Racing, he oversees the work of the Racing Department, the Participant Services team and the BHA’s Handicappers.
 He has a lifelong interest in racing and, having taken part in the Jockey Club Graduate Development programme, began his career as an odds compiler with William Hill.
 Having qualified as a Chartered Accountant working for PricewaterhouseCoopers, he became Finance Director at the British Racing School before joining the British Horseracing Board as Assistant Racing Director in 2004.
 He was appointed Chief Executive of the Racehorse Owners Association in 2012 and, as part of this role, became Secretary of the Horsemen’s Group and a Director of Racing Enterprises Limited and British Champions Series.
+He is a member of the industry’s Commercial Committee.

-Racing interests: Richard has horses in training with Chris Wall.
+Racing interests: Richard has horses in training with Harry Eustace and Sarah Humphrey.

 Ruth Quinn